 When you injure your neck or back in a car accident, you may need a significant amount of compensation to help you pay for treatment.
 Even though insurance adjusters may be skeptical of your injuries, neck and back pain is disabling and can have a significant impact on your whole life.
 Hurting your neck and your back greatly impacts how, and if, you can move your body.
 Riding a bicycle or dancing with your friends is difficult after a neck or back injury.
 Even cooking a meal is often impossible due to bending and reaching for ingredients and pans.

-If your quick trip to the store turned into a tragedy for you, consider pursuing your legal options.
+If your quick trip to the store turned into a tragedy for you, consider pursuing your legal options and learn about the average car accident settlements for neck and back injuries.
 What happened to cause your severe neck and back pain was due to no fault of your own and it isn’t fair.
 The only fair avenue of approach is securing the compensation you deserve.

 What Is the Average Car Accident Settlement for a Neck or Back Injury?